• Skip to main content

 ESL Lesson Planning: Controversial Topics

-During my first week as a newly donned ESL Instructor, I participated in an orientation workshop, a requirement for new recruits from one of the schools at which I worked.
+During my first week as a newly donned ESL Instructor, I participated in an orientation workshop, a requirement for recruits from one of the schools where I worked.

 Initially, I brushed off those lofty words.
 But within two weeks of attempting to juggle my new schedule of twenty unique lessons a week, I became a believer.